 - If anxiety tells you something that increases your fear or an obsession, argue with it.
 Throw evidence to the contrary in its face.
 For example, every time you get into your car the voice of anxiety tells you you’re going to get into an accident, tell it, yes, accidents happen, but you’ve driven many times without them.

 Anxiety likes to have a voice.
 It means it’s heard (by us) and it has power (over us).
-Good thing that voice can be silenced.
+Good thing those voices in our heads can be silenced.